11 Day Northern Lights Self Drive Holiday of the Complete Ring Road & Snaefellsnes Peninsula

 Also, check out the bubbling mud puddles and steaming fumaroles at the Námafell Geothermal Area, where the formative processes that shape our earth rise to the surface.

 To cap off your day and fully embrace the geothermal charm of the region, you can opt to take a dip in the warm waters of the Mývatn Nature Baths, where you can enjoy the view of your volcanic surroundings while soaking in mineral-rich, geothermal waters.

 You will then spend the evening in the Mývatn area.

 Leaving the Mývatn area, you will be making your way east today.

-If you fancy some time off from driving or if you want to visit places hard-reached by regular cars, you can opt for a tour to Dettifoss waterfall in a formidable Super Jeep which is equipped to handle any terrain or weather.
-This stunning feature is considered to be the most powerful waterfall in Europe and was featured in Ridley Scott's sci-fi movie Prometheus.
+If you fancy some time off from driving or want to visit places hard-reached by regular cars, you can opt for a tour to Dettifoss waterfall in a formidable Super Jeep equipped to handle any terrain or weather.
+This stunning feature is considered the most powerful waterfall in Europe and was featured in Ridley Scott's sci-fi movie Prometheus.